microsoft/OHDSIonAzure/infra/terraform/bootstrap/README.md

       2. `az account set -s <my-subscription-id>`
       3. `az account show` to confirm you have logged in

-2. You have [imported this git repository](https://docs.microsoft.com/en-us/azure/devops/repos/git/import-git-repository?view=azure-devops) to Azure DevOps
+2. You are able to [import this git repository](https://docs.microsoft.com/en-us/azure/devops/repos/git/import-git-repository?view=azure-devops) to Azure DevOps.
+The bootstrap terraform project will attempt to [create an Azure DevOps git repository and import contents from the public git repo](/infra/terraform/bootstrap/README.md#creating-an-azure-devops-project-and-a-repository-and-importing-a-public-git-repository)

 3. You have setup an [Azure DevOps PAT](/infra/terraform/bootstrap/README.md/#ado-pat-notes)